Trauma Therapy in New York

 What Healing Can Look Like

-Trauma therapy isn’t about erasing the past.
+Therapy isn’t about erasing the past.
 It’s about changing how it lives in your body and mind.

 Over time, clients often experience: